ftrackhq/ftrack-python/doc/example/security_roles.rst

 List all available security roles like this::

     security_roles = session.query(
-        'select name from SecurityRole where type == "PROJECT"' )
+        'select name from SecurityRole where type is "PROJECT"' )

 .. note::